-5 File formats
+8 File formats

-5.1 Excel
+8.1 Excel

 The most common file format is Excel spreadsheets.
 However, while Excel can be useful for manipulating data, we do not recommend storing the types of data we use here as an Excel spreadsheet.
 The reason is that Excel often changes/mangles data without telling us.
 It might erroneously interpret something as a date and then automatically convert a number into a date.
 It can lose significant digits or transform data in other unexpected ways.
 Excel can have problems when the decimal symbol is a comma (,) instead of a period (.), or vice versa.
 Consequently, for the type of work we do here, we do not recommend storing data in Excel spreadsheets.

-5.1.1 Writing to Excel files
+8.1.1 Writing to Excel files

-This does not mean Excel files don’t have their place in our workflow.
+This does not mean Excel files do not have their place in our workflow.
 Often, we want to do subsequent analysis on our results in Excel or send the results to someone who prefers Excel.
 Fortunately, R and the other three languages discussed can easily write Excel files, and many reports start their lives as R code that writes Excel files with summary results that subsequently get further processed.

-5.1.2 Reading from Excel files
+8.1.2 Reading from Excel files

 Many vendors and collaborators distribute data in Excel files, and in those cases, it is usually best to have R read the data directly from those files instead of converting them first.

-5.2 CSV
+8.2 CSV

 The best format for data is generally CSV.
 It is a simple text file that can be edited in any text editor.
-Any software package, including Excel, can be read, so it is universally accessible.
+Any software package, including Excel, can read it, so it is universally accessible.
 If there is a problem with the data, it is easy to inspect it in a text editor since CSV files are pure text files and can be directly opened in any text editor.
 For example, below, you see the beginning of one of the files we will work with.

 ticker,date,Close,Adjusted_close